BisschenHeller/BisschenHeller/README.md

-👋 Hi, I’m @BisschenHeller, I like Gameplay Programming, Shaders and Power Metal
+👋 Hi, I’m @BisschenHeller, I like Power Metal, Climbing and Making Games!

-Top three pet peeves in Games:
- - Point systems with an obvious greatest common divisor
- - Plate armor deforming like rubber due to uneven bone weights
- - Camera bops that move the crosshair

 <!---
 BisschenHeller/BisschenHeller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.